 Role of the Governor

-The Governor is The Queen’s representative in Tasmania and exercises the constitutional powers of the Head of State in Tasmania.
+The Governor is The King’s representative in Tasmania and exercises the constitutional powers of the Head of State in Tasmania.
 The Governor acts on the advice of her/his Ministers in respect of constitutional matters, except in respect of reserve powers in rare circumstances (see below).

 The Office of the Governor is apolitical and is distinct from that of the head of the elected Government, the Premier.